What does an “organized” home look like to you?

 Decide where to begin.

 I am often asked what is the best place to start organizing.
-Often the best place to start is in a storage area.
+Whild this process works for organizing any space, the best place to start is usually a storage area.
 Sometimes this means a basement, attic or garage.
 By clearing out clutter from a storage area, you can free up space to move items that need to be kept, but don’t require easy access.

 Whichever space you have decided to organize, the steps are the same.